teiid/teiid.io/content/about/faq.md

 ### How can Teiid be used?

-You can choose any of the supported [Teiid runtimes](/teiid_runtimes).
-There download bundles for Teiid WildFly and example projects for everything else to get you started.
+You can choose any of the supported [Teiid runtimes](/about/teiid_runtimes).
+There download bundles for [Teiid WildFly](/teiid_wildfly) and example projects for everything else to get you started.

 ### Where can Teiid be used?

-Teiid can be used basically anywhere Java can run as Teiid embedded or Teiid Spring Boot.
+Teiid can be used basically anywhere Java can run as [Teiid Embedded](/embedded) or [Teiid Spring Boot](/springboot).
 Teiid can also run within WildFly.
 Depending on your needs, you can also containerize Teiid to run on the cloud of your choice including [OpenShift]{/teiid_cloud).

 ### Why would I want to use Teiid?